Introduction

 Mounjaro

-Mounjaro is taken weekly.
 Some data suggest it may produce greater average weight reduction than some alternatives, though not everyone tolerates it equally well.
-Common concerns may include nausea, constipation, and digestive discomfort.

 Wegovy

-Wegovy is also once weekly and widely recognised.
-It tends to be the reference point many patients ask about first.
 Common side effects can include nausea, vomiting, diarrhoea, and in rare cases more serious concerns requiring medical review.

 Saxenda

-Saxenda differs partly because it is taken daily.
-For some, daily injections feel inconvenient.
-Others prefer the dose flexibility.
-It may depend on the person.
-And that comes up often in obesity medicine: there may not be one universally "best" option.
+And that comes up often in obesity medicine: there may not be one universally “best” option.
 There may only be a best fit.

-What you should actually consider before starting
+What should you actually consider before starting?

-A few practical things matter more than glossy comparisons suggest:
+A few practical things matter more than glossy comparisons suggest.

-- Frequency matters.
 Some people simply do better with weekly routines.

-- Side effects matter.
 An effective medicine you cannot tolerate may not be effective for you.

 Risks and side effects

-This deserves honest discussion.
 Because enthusiasm can sometimes outpace caution.

 - Nausea